K2976/Parkezy-2.0/README.md

 - **Vibrant & Modern UI:** Uses transparency effects (`.ultraThinMaterial`), drop shadows, and linear gradients to convey a premium feel.
 - **Animations:** View transitions, popup sheets (`SpotDetailSheet.swift`), and interactive sliders are animated smoothly.
+- **Standardized States:** Incorporates reusable `LoadingStateView`, `EmptyStateView`, and `ErrorStateView` components to ensure a consistent experience across all lists and fetching processes.
 - **Dark/Light Mode Ready:** Native SwiftUI colors and custom palettes from `Assets.xcassets` guarantee visual harmony across system appearances.
 - **Monospaced Fonts:** heavily used in `QRScannerView` and receipt details for clarity on numbers and codes.